 In order to apply, you must have approval under State law to provide such services.
 If your authorization is rejected or your license is at any point revoked, you will no longer qualify for this deduction.

-If you elect to use the simplified method you won’t be able to deduct any actual expenses for the business.
+If you elect to use the home office simplified method, you won’t be able to deduct any actual expenses for the business.
 Your mortgage interest, real estate taxes, and casualty losses will be considered personal and not business expenses.
 Track your actual expenses with our home office deduction excel worksheet.

 If you used more than one home for your business during one year, you can only choose the simplified method for one of them.
 You must use the standard method to calculate deductions for any other home used as a qualified business.